rukpat/PDFPasswordRemover/README.md

 ![Demo run](./images/Demo.png)

 ## How to compile the source code?
-The core working functionality is only in the [Program.cs](Program.cs) file and the [registry keys](./Installer/ContextMenu.reg).
+The core working functionality is in the [Program.cs](Program.cs) file and the [registry keys](./Installer/ContextMenu.reg).

-Rest of the files are for:
+The remaining files are for:
 - Visual Studio Code - the IDE and build
 - [Inno Setup](/Installer/PDFPasswordRemover.iss) - to create the installer (see  [https://jrsoftware.org/isinfo.php](https://jrsoftware.org/isinfo.php) for more details)
+- Git related

 Compile the code as follows:
 1. In Visual Studio Code open the project folder as  `And Folder to Workspace..` or `Open Folder...`